rust-lang/rfcs/text/0000-enum-variant-types.md

     println!("a is {}", x);
 }
 ```
-However, in order to be backwards-compatible with existing handling of variants as enums, matches on
+However, to be backwards-compatible with existing handling of variants as enums, matches on
 variant types will permit (and simply ignore) arms that correspond to other variants:

 ```rust